LLM4SCREENLIT: Recommendations on Assessing the Performance of Large Language Models for Screening Literature in Systematic Reviews: Discussion and Conclusions

 \subsection{Recommendations}

-Although, in~\Cref{sec:GoodPractices,sec:Subsequent_Good_Practices}, we have discussed a variety of good practices for evaluating LLM screening performance, our main goal was to provide actionable recommendations for (i) Researchers and practitioners, as well as (ii) Policymakers (e.g., journals, conferences, guideline authors) on how to deal with the observed challenges associated with evaluating the performance of LLMs for screening literature for SRs.
+Although, in~\Cref{sec:GoodPractices,sec:Subsequent_Good_Practices}, we have discussed a variety of good practices for evaluating LLM screening performance, our main goal was to provide the LLM4SCREENLIT recommendations---actionable guidance for (i) Researchers and practitioners, as well as (ii) Policymakers (e.g., journals, conferences, guideline authors) on how to deal with the observed challenges associated with evaluating the performance of LLMs for screening literature for SRs.
 In addition to focusing our recommendations on specific target audiences, we decided to organize recommendations into decision-centric themes to improve comprehension.
-As a result, we have the following recommendations organized by target audience and themes:
+To provide practical guidance, \lech{\Cref{fig:decision_tree_benchmarking,fig:decision_tree_deployment} present two decision trees---one for benchmarking studies and one for deployment studies---that illustrate the workflows for evaluating LLMs for SR screening.
+Each tree is} organized into two parallel tracks: (1) Study Design steps to complete before running the evaluation, and (2) Metric Selection steps to apply during and after evaluation.
+These tracks converge at a cost assessment phase and a reporting phase (which explicitly includes reporting all confusion matrix elements). \lech{The benchmarking tree (\Cref{fig:decision_tree_benchmarking}) terminates with a reporting endpoint, while the deployment tree (\Cref{fig:decision_tree_deployment}) adds a decision point based on the predefined Lost Evidence threshold, leading to either deployment or escalation to human review.}